paychex/splunk-python/Splunk2Git/README.md

 ## What is Splunk2Git?

 This script currently has functionality to export shared Splunk assets from any Splunk app and user combination to your local git repository on your machine.
-At Paychex, this allows you to pull down your Splunk assets (such as your dashboards, macros, and saved searches) from any Splunk search head and then push those same assets to Bitbucket.

 ## What is git?

 If you don't know what git is, you can learn more about what git is [here](https://www.git-scm.com/book/en/v2/Getting-Started-What-is-Git%3F).
 Git is a distributed revision control and source code management system.
 This script requires you to already have git installed and properly configured to function with your repository.

 ## Requirements